particle-iot/docs/src/content/tutorials/topics/maker-kit.md

 Click the **Add Configuration** button.
 ![Add a new Slack webhook](/assets/images/conf-add-slack-webhook1.png)

 Choose a channel to post to.
-In this case, it’s #conferenceroom.
-If you’d rather keep this project to yourself, you can select "Privately to @yourname".
+In this case, it’s `#conferenceroom`.
+If you’d rather keep this project to yourself, you can select `Privately to @yourname` which will put the updates in your Slackbot channel (not your personal private channel).
 ![Add a new Slack webhook](/assets/images/conf-add-slack-webhook2.png)

 Locate your **Webhook URL**.
 This URL is what we’ll be sending data to via the Particle Cloud.